sinamps/sinamps.github.io/_publications/2021-08-05-emnlp-negative-results.md

 title: "An Investigation into the Contribution of Locally Aggregated Descriptors to Figurative Language Identification"
 collection: publications
 permalink: /publication/2021-08-05-emnlp-negative-results
-excerpt: 'In the proceedings of the second [EMNLP workshop on Insights from Negative Results in NLP](https://insights-workshop.github.io/).'
+excerpt: 'In the proceedings of the second [EMNLP workshop on Insights from Negative Results in NLP, 2021](https://insights-workshop.github.io/).'
 date: 2021-09-05
 venue: 'EMNLP 2021 Workshop on Insights from Negative Results in NLP'
 paperurl: 'https://aclanthology.org/2021.insights-1.15.pdf'